-In the Blackwater Valley we should be blessed with Swifts.
-Our valley is a long stretch of lakes, ponds and wild spaces from years of gravel extraction providing the insect populations the birds need for feeding.
+In the Blackwater Valley we should be blessed with swifts.
+Our Valley is a long stretch of lakes, ponds and wild spaces from years of gravel extraction providing the insect populations the birds need for feeding.
 At the same time we have our towns alongside to provide the nesting places.

-How to help with our project
+Donate to our project

-- help to put the swift boxes up
+- install the swift boxes and callers